Crown of the Kingdom of Poland: Union of Lublin

 The Union of Lublin created the single state of the Polish–Lithuanian Commonwealth on July 1, 1569 with a real union between the Crown and the Grand Duchy of Lithuania.
 Before then, the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania only had a personal union.
+By concluding the 1569 Union of Lublin, the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania retained separate territories, armies, treasuries and most other official institutions, but were ruled by a single monarch and a joint Sejm of the Polish–Lithuanian Commonwealth was established.
 The Union of Lublin also made the Crown an elective monarchy; this ended the Jagiellonian dynasty once Henry de Valois was elected on May 16, 1573 as monarch.

 On May 30, 1574, two months after Henry de Valois was crowned King of Poland and Grand Duke of Lithuania on February 22, 1574, he was made King of France, and was crowned King of France on February 13, 1575.
 He left the throne of the Crown on May 12, 1575, two months after he was crowned King of France.
-Anna Jagiellon was elected after him.
+In order to replace him Anna Jagiellon and her husband to-be Stephen Báthory were elected during the 1576 Polish–Lithuanian royal election.

+On 28 January 1588, Sigismund III Vasa confirmed the Third Statute of Lithuania in which it was stated that the Polish–Lithuanian Commonwealth is a federation of two countries – the Kingdom of Poland and the Grand Duchy of Lithuania where both countries have equal rights within it.